 Aside from mass invitations through events, Facebook allows you to target the individual young person by using demographical boosting, plus you can make various posts for your followers to share, and essentially gain more reach!

-Along with Facebook, listing your event on The Push All-ages Gig Guide (external link) and on the FReeZA Event Guide gives young people yet another way to find out about it.
+Along with Facebook, listing your event on The Push All-ages Gig Guide and on the FReeZA Event Guide gives young people yet another way to find out about it.
 Searching ‘all ages gigs Victoria’ in Google lists The Push Gig Guide at number two, making it a point of call for many young internet users.
 This can be done by sending your Event Notice at least 2 weeks prior to your event into The Push.

 The all ages music industry is a very different place compared to when I was on a FReeZA committee.
 Keeping track of the shift in popularity between different genres of music in the all ages scene can be the hardest part about running FReeZA events, but this is where your committee comes in.